 Review and Revise: Have others read the proposal for clarity and accuracy.

-Persuasive grant writing combines rigorous, logical evidence (logos) with compelling storytelling (pathos) to prove a project is worthy of investment.
+Persuasive grant writing requires rigorous, logical evidence (logos) with compelling storytelling (pathos) to prove a project is worthy of investment.
 It requires aligning the proposal with the funder’s specific goals, using clear, active language, and highlighting organizational credibility to show capacity to execute.
 Effective proposals use a structured "skeleton" outline, direct, concise writing, and data-driven narratives to show impact.
+In a highly competitive funding landscape, a successful proposal does not simply ask for capital; it extends a sophisticated invitation to a collaborative, long-term partnership.

 Key Principles of Persuasive Grant Writing